veaba/tensorflow-docs/docs/tf.compat/v1/gfile/Glob.md

  tf.compat.v1.gfile.Glob(filename)
 ```
 #### Args:
-- filename: string or iterable of strings.
+- `filename`: string or iterable of strings.
 The glob pattern(s).
 #### Returns:
 A list of strings containing filenames that match the given pattern(s).
 #### Raises:
-- errors.OpError: If there are filesystem / directory listing errors.
+- `errors.OpError`: If there are filesystem / directory listing errors.